Pilgrimage (n.): A journey on foot to holy/wholesome/special places.

 Make journeys on foot to holy places in Britain - with or without religion.

 Pilgrimage goes deeper into nature, for the better health of your soul, mind and body.
-It connects.

 Britain is rich with footpaths and holy places.
 You can make pilgrimage almost everywhere.